alexpolt/alexpolt.github.io/src/return-codes.md

   As for tools like *assert*, their primary purpose is to assist the type system but keep the code efficient.
 Take vector subscript as an example: should we be checking out of bounds access every time or just assert it?
 Asserting is the only valid option because we don't write buggy soft (at least we do our best).
-And buggy soft is not something we should to accept as a new normal.
+And buggy soft is not something we should accept as a new normal.

   Another important aspect is **exception safety in C++**.
 Again, if we rule out API calls and out of memory then suddenly we have no point of failure.
 Then what's the value of creating that